 In her international coaching practice, Arjanna specializes in working with people who are facing a major life transition.
 In her work as a teacher/coach at the UC Berkeley Haas School of Business, she supports international students in their personal and professional development.
 In the past 10 years, she coached many managers, teams and students to thrive in times of change.
 Arjanna leads the research to study the impact of our programs.

-Pascal heads up entrepreneurship at Singularity University.
+Pascal is Co-Founder of be radical and heads up entrepreneurship at Singularity University.
 Prior he founded technology startups, led eBay’s Platform Solutions Group in Europe, launched a consulting firm, invested into early-stage startups, led Mozilla Labs, created Mozilla’s startup accelerator, headed up Mozilla’s Office of the Chair and invested into impact organizations globally at Google.org.
 Pascal heads up digital initiatives at The Coaching Fellowship and is a Founding Coach and mentor.

 María is an Ontological Coach and Strategic Interventionist who inspires, empowers, and develops strong leaders.
 She brings more than 15 years of experience combining entrepreneurship, personal development, facilitation, healing, and energy work.
 She has a passion for working holistically and integrating a person as a whole, connecting body, heart, and mind.

 Sophia enjoys helping to advance the lives of young women & girls to ensure they are equipped and have a voice.
 She believes when you are whole, confident and show up in your full potential you can achieve whatever it is you want.
 She has a background in Community & Human Services with a focus in Community Advocacy and Non Profit Management.